mulesoft-assets/template-healthcare-fitness2crm-sync-process-api/README.md

 In order to use this Mule Anypoint Template you need to configure properties (APIs, Credentials, API Autodiscovery, etc.) either in properties file or in CloudHub as Environment Variables.
 The Fitbit System API is using secured connection.
 Detail list with examples:
 ### Application properties
 + https.port `443`

++ migrate.historical.data.max.retries `10`
++ migrate.historical.data.millis.between.retries `10000`
++ migrate.historical.data.period `-3`

+	**Note**: period to the past (since current date) in months for the migration of the historical data eg. -3 means data for 3 months since today

 + fitbit2fhir.system.api.port `443`
 + fitbit2fhir.system.api.host `fitbit-system-api.host.cloudhub.io`
 + fitbit2fhir.system.api.basePath `/api`